maralshahmizad/Political-Districting-to-Minimize-County-Splits/README.md

 ## Cluster and Detail Results

 We solve the minimum county splits problem for all congressional, state senate, and state house instances across the USA.
 For each instance, we identify the maximum number of county clusters (which gives a lower bound on the number of county splits), then we find a districting plan with the same number of splits, thus proving optimality in terms of splits.
 All experiments use the P.L.
 94-171 data from the 2020 Census.
 Note that [some states adjust their census data](https://redistrictingdatahub.org/data/ongoing-data-projects/states-that-adjust-the-census-data-for-redistricting/) when creating their districting plans.
+We impose a 1% (+/-0.5%) deviation for congressional instances and a 10\% (+/-5%) deviation for legislative instances.

 We do not provide results for Hawaii given that it is a collection of islands, and contiguity is far from attainable.